 The same holds true for court-ordered alimony and spousal maintenance payments.
 It can also hold true for many property settlement agreements.
 You should consult with a qualified bankruptcy attorney to discuss the effect of a bankruptcy case on any property settlement agreements.

 Code Enforcement and Nuisance Actions

-At times, a local government will find it necessary to file a lawsuit to enforce building or construction codes or to get rid of nuisances like abandoned houses, overgrown alleys, and dangerous dogs.
-The bankruptcy court will almost always allow these actions to enforce codes or eliminate nuisances.
-These suits all involve a government's police power, and are in place to safeguard the health and welfare of citizens.
-The courts may impose fines, but otherwise, these actions have little or nothing to do with collection of debt, although they could lead to a new debt in favor of the municipality for court costs, repairs, cleaning up, and the like.
+At times, a local government will find it necessary to file a lawsuit to enforce building or construction codes or to get rid of nuisances such as abandoned houses, overgrown alleys, and dangerous dogs.
+The bankruptcy court will almost always allow these actions.
+These suits all involve a government's police power and are in place to safeguard the health and welfare of citizens.
+The courts may impose fines, but otherwise, these actions have little or nothing to do with the collection of debt, although they could lead to new debt in favor of the municipality for court costs, repairs, and clean-up.

-Just like code enforcement and nuisance suits, criminal cases are a part of local government’s police powers.
-The bankruptcy court and the automatic stay will not interfere with any court cases for murder, robbery, or the like.
+Like code enforcement and nuisance suits, criminal cases are a part of the local government’s police powers.
+The bankruptcy court and the automatic stay will not interfere with any court cases, for example, involving murder or robbery.